+COMMUNITY OUTREACH

-PLAN COMMISSION INITIATION MEETING On August 26, 2008, a Plan Commission meeting was held at Village Hall with seven commission members.
+PLAN COMMISSION INITIATION MEETING

+On August 26, 2008, a Plan Commission meeting was held at Village Hall with seven commission members.
 Feedback from this Plan Commission meeting reflects the opinions and comments stated during meeting dialogue, and includes a summary of participant responses to the meeting questionnaire.
 Commission Members had an opportunity to identify issues and concerns confronting the Corridors Study area, desirable and undesirable uses, and development types.

-The following is a summary of the input received from discussions with the Plan Commission, including answers from a questionnaire that asked Commissioners specific questions pertaining to the Corridors Study area which includes Madison Street, Harlem Avenue, North Avenue, and Lake Street (Village Center Area - Lathrop to Thatcher).
-The items highlighted below represent issues discussed by the Plan Commission and are not planning recommendations.
+The following is a summary of the input received from discussions with the Plan Commission and answers from a questionnaire that asked Commissioners specific questions pertaining to the Corridors Study area which includes Madison Street, Harlem Avenue, North Avenue, and Lake Street (Village Center Area - Lathrop to Thatcher).

 MADISON STREET CORRIDOR:

 Plan Commissioners cited the need to add some type of attraction into this corridor such as a cultural center/theatre.
 Overall, the corridor is seen as being unattractive, with specific properties such as Hines Lumber, Pete's Automotive, and the Community Center noted as having poor appearances.
 Specific uses, such as Hines Lumber, were identified as businesses that needed to relocate out of the Corridor.
-In additional to commercial uses for the Hines Lumber site, residential uses including assisted living and retirement facilities were also discussed.
+Potential new uses for the Hines Lumber site could be assisted living/retirement development.
 Streetscaping should be continued down this corridor to reflect the character of River Forest such as street lighting and streetscaping.
 Other issues with this corridor included a need for improved parking (possibly diagonal), the railway crossing, and overall better uses for commercial sites.
 HARLEM AVENUE CORRIDOR: